Getting to Know Your Neighborhood: Fenway-Kenmore

 401 Park Drive

-Formerly a parking lot for the historic Landmark Center building, this newly developed one-acre green space is part of the $650 million redevelopment of the former Sears, Roebuck and Co. warehouse and distribution center.
-The outdoor park hosts year-round activities, ranging from summer concerts to winter ice skating.
-The green space is anchored by a public art installation, Grouping of Works from Fountain, by sculptor Nicole Eisenman, and a contemporary glass pod, the year-round home of Trillium Brewing Company.
+Formerly a parking lot for the historic Landmark Center building, this newly developed one-acre green space was part of the $650 million redevelopment of the former Sears, Roebuck and Co. warehouse and distribution center.
+The outdoor park hosts year-round activities, ranging from summer concerts to winter ice-skating.
+The green space is anchored by a public art installation, Grouping of Works from Fountain, by sculptor Nicole Eisenman, and a contemporary glass pod, the year-round home of Trillium Brewing Company, which has over 20 craft beers on tap along with bottled options.

 Bennett’s Sandwich Shop

 Chances are, if you’ve ever been to Kennebunk, Maine, you’ve stopped by Bennett’s Sandwich Shop, famous for its lobster rolls.
-Happily, Bennett’s also has an outpost in the Fenway and it’s attracted a devoted clientele.
-The lobster roll is still king, but you’ll find plenty of other delicious sandwiches, like a BLT served with cheese or a chicken cheesesteak.
-The shop also offers a variety of delectable breakfast sandwiches, served daily until 10:30 am.
+Happily, Bennett’s also has an outpost in Fenway and it’s cultivated a devoted clientele.
+The shop has moved half a block from its old location on Peterborough Street, but still has the same delicious food.
+The lobster roll is still king, but you’ll find plenty of other delicious options, including a BLT served with cheese and a yummy chicken cheesesteak.
+The shop also offers a variety of delectable breakfast sandwiches, served all day.

 96 Peterborough St.